comoyun/audio2voice-tg/README.md

 # audio2voice-tg

-Converts an audio file to OGG format and sends it as a voice message via a Telegram bot.
+Converts an audio file to OGG format and sends it as a voice message through a Telegram bot.

 <img src="https://github.com/user-attachments/assets/1c1eac35-0040-4ce0-8545-fb881b209d89" width="600">

 ## Requirements

 - Node.js
 - `ffmpeg`
+- Telegram bot token and chat ID

 Use your distribution’s package manager to install `ffmpeg`: